 David graduated cum laude in 2015 from Notre Dame College in South Euclid, OH.
 He has a B.A. in Middle Childhood Education with a concentration in Social Studies and English/Language Arts.
 In 2020, he earned a Master of Arts in Theology with a Pastoral Theology specialization from St. Joseph's College in Standish, Maine.
 Dave's co-authored book was released his senior undergraduate year (Expect a Miracle: A Mother/Son Asperger Journey of Determination and Triumph).
-That book has been superceeded by the second 2020 edition, newly subtitled Understanding and Living with Autism.
+That book has been superceeded by the second 2020 edition, newly revised in 2022 Understanding and Living with Autism.
 This updated book includes young adult topics and an entire chapter on acclimation to the workplace.
 David has since been featured in other print mediums, guest blogs, and on TV, and he has been cited and interviewed in other writings.
 He speaks nationally to many types of audiences on varied topics.
-David is now a junior high social studies/5th grade English/Language Arts teacher at a Catholic elementary school in a suburb of Cleveland.
+David is now a junior high social studies teacher at a Catholic elementary school in a suburb of Cleveland.
 From volunteering with Life Teen and Steubenville Youth Conferences, to speaking in schools and in parish formation groups, there is nothing that brings David greater fulfillment than helping young people to recognize their value and bring their faith alive.
+To that goal, his first children's book is to be released in September of 2022: See ME: The Invisible Autistic Boy.
 He also strives to help the business world understand and acclimate employees with autism.
-David is also discerning the Catholic clergy.
+David is discerning the Catholic clergy, as well.